caioperroni/bus-days/README.md

 ## Description

-bus-days is a tool to manage holidays within diferent calendars and provide a solution for business days dates operations. developed for a GFT's Tech Talk by caiognecco
+bus-days is a tool to manage holidays within diferent calendars and provide a solution for business days dates most common operations.

-[Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.
+Developed for a GFT's Tech Talk by Caio Perroni Gnecco - COGC
+Techs: Node.js (Nest Framework), GraphQL and MongoDB (mongoose).

 ## Installation

+### Pre-reqs

+This application requires a standalone local MongoDB server running at mongodb://localhost/.

+### Install dependencies

 ```bash
 $ npm install